Warning: Excessive Schmoopiness

 "Boy, don't sound so surprised."
 With feigned interest of her feet, she fusses with the sides of her cardigan.
 "I know perhaps I wasn't as supportive as I should have been -"

 "No. Let me say this.
+Please.
 It sounds ridiculous but sometimes I forget that Annie's not eighteen anymore.
-And when she told us she was pregnant I just had flashbacks of her cute little Bambi face sitting next to me in the study room and well, you know the rest.
+And when she told us she was pregnant I just had flashbacks of her cute little Bambi face sitting next to me in the study room and that time she told me she'd never seen a penis and well, you know the rest.
 But I am happy for you and I need you to know that."

 His neck undulates as he swallows.
 "I do.
 I mean, all the baby gifts and late night brownie deliveries the last couple of months said the same thing."